Skip to main content

 • Specific versions of any internal component.

-• Internal config: ACL setup, sandbox/seccomp rules, network egress rules from runners, internal hostnames, default ports, ports on internal services, agent configs.
+• Internal config: ACL setup, sandbox/seccomp rules, network egress rules from builders, internal hostnames, default ports, ports on internal services, agent configs.

 • Recovery, bootstrap, or admin procedures.